tobi-wan-kenobi/scusage/README.md

 =====================================================
 ![License](https://img.shields.io/github/license/tobi-wan-kenobi/scusage)

-`scusage` is a small tool to analyze your shortcut usage (hence the name - **S**hort**C**ut **usage**) to help you find optimal keybindings.
+`scusage` is a small tool to analyze your keyboard shortcut usage (hence the name - **S**hort**C**ut **usage**) to help you find optimal keybindings.

 Currently, it only supports the i3 window manager.